 The San Francisco Bay Area is one of the world’s most innovative and progressive regions, but we face enormous challenges, from the cost of housing to the threat of sea level rise.
 Three years ago, SPUR undertook an initiative to envision a more equitable, sustainable and prosperous Bay Area for all — and propose the bold strategies necessary to get there.
-The result, the SPUR Regional Strategy, will be released on May 13, providing a clear vision for the region's next 50 years.
+The result, the SPUR Regional Strategy, comprised of two dozen policy reports and over 170 recommendations, will be released today, providing a clear vision for the region's next 50 years.
 Come learn about this enormous effort and, more importantly, ask any questions that you might have about how we can build the future that we want.

 Nick Josefowitz is the Chief Policy Officer at SPUR, where he manages the policy team, responsible for developing and advancing powerful policy ideas across sustainability, resilience, housing and transportation in San Francisco, Oakland, San Jose and across the Bay Area.
 Nick served as a BART director and is currently a commissioner for the Metropolitan Transportation Commission.

 Sarah Karlinsky is SPUR’s Senior Advisor and an expert in housing and land use policy.
-She is the author of numerous SPUR reports and the book "Smart Growth and Community Development Corporations: Putting Policy into Practice."
-She has worked in numerous capacities at SPUR since 2005 and prior to that developed affordable housing throughout the Bay Area with one of the largest nonprofit developers in the region.
+She is the author of numerous SPUR reports, including SPUR's recent Housing the Region series, "What Will it Really Take to Create an Affordable Bay Area", "Room for More", "Safe Enough to Stay" and others.
+She has worked in many capacities at SPUR since 2005 and prior to that developed affordable housing throughout the Bay Area.

 Kristy Wang, formerly SPUR’s Community Planning Director, led SPUR’s work in community planning and housing, and currently resides in Berlin.
 Kristy served as Vice President of the Tenderloin Neighborhood Development Corporation’s Board of Directors, taught at Stanford University and San Francisco State University, and was a project manager at BRIDGE Housing Corporation.